 Plugins and themes are often exploited to compromise WordPress sites.
 It’s best to limit your use of these elements only to the ones you actually use.
 Delete any inactive themes and plugins on your site to lower the risk of attacks.

 Implement Website Hardening

 WordPress recommends you take certain measures to harden your WordPress website’s security.
 These measures include changing all passwords and secret keys regularly, setting up alerts for suspicious logins, limiting login attempts, among a list of other measures.
 Implementing these measures manually takes time and requires technical knowledge.
 If you’ve installed MalCare, you can harden your site from its dashboard with just a few clicks.

 That brings us to the end of fixing the ‘Deceptive Site Ahead’ pop up on your website.
 We’re confident that if you’ve followed our guide, your website should be free of malware and protected against future attacks.

-- After Google approves your request, your site will be restored to normal.
+- Once your site has been reviewed and approved by Google, your site will be restored to normal!

 Clean your hacked website with our MalCare Security Plugin now!